shayanpourvatan/HelloKotlin/README.md

 **Class**

-You can create declare your class as follow:
+You can declare your class as follow:

 ```
 class SimpleClass public constructor() {}
 ```

-if your constructor is public and you don't want change visibility of that you can omit it, if your constructor don't get any parameter you can remove `()` to. so simple class in Kotlin is like:
+if your constructor is public and you don't want change visibility of that you can omit it, if your constructor don't get any parameter you can remove `()` too. so simple class in Kotlin is like:

 ```
 class SimpleClass